thejimmyg/express-git-manage/README.md

 ```
 mkdir -p repo
+# Allow other containers to write to it
+chmod a+r repo
+chmod a+w repo
 ```

 Create an empty git repo named `test` inside the `repo` directory for the server to find: